-These Easy Chocolate Muffins are made with self-rising flour.
+Easy Chocolate Muffins are a chocolate muffins recipe with self-rising flour.
 I don’t buy self-rising flour all the time, but I do appreciate the convenience of it.
 My favorite brand here in the United States is White Lily, which is made with a softer wheat.
 Gold Medal and King Arthur also make self-rising flour.

 As for the muffins, these are quick and easy and have just the right amount of chocolate.
 They dome nicely and are dense and heavy enough so as not to be confused with chocolate cupcakes.
 With just 1/4 cup of sugar they aren’t very sweet, but the added 1/2 cup chocolate chips balances things out.
 Still, I recommend using a “generous” ¼ cup of sugar, unless you are really keen on not-too-sweet muffins, in which case you should stick with the ¼ cup.